gaelforget/ClimateModels.jl/README.md

 [![Dev](https://img.shields.io/badge/documentation-blue.svg)](https://gaelforget.github.io/ClimateModels.jl/dev) [![cloud](https://img.shields.io/badge/cloud-binder-blue.svg)](https://gesis.mybinder.org/v2/gh/JuliaClimate/Notebooks/HEAD?urlpath=lab)

-**ClimateModels.jl** provides a uniform interface to climate models of varying complexity and completeness.
+`ClimateModels.jl` provides a uniform interface to climate models of varying complexity and completeness.
 Models that range from low dimensional to whole Earth System models can be run and analyzed in this framework.

-**ClimateModels.jl** supports workflows that run models as well as workflows that replay model output (from storage).
-It is compatible with the various computer languages and file formats commonly used in climate science.
+`ClimateModels.jl` supports standard model runs as well as workflows that replay model output from storage.
+The framework is compatible with the various computer languages and file formats commonly used in climate science.

-**ClimateModels.jl** uses _git_ to enable documentation and reproducibility of your workflows by default.
+`ClimateModels.jl` uses _git_ to enable documentation and reproducibility of your workflows by default.

-Example notebooks listed below are from [the docs](https://gaelforget.github.io/ClimateModels.jl/dev/).
+Notebooks listed below are also found in [the docs](https://gaelforget.github.io/ClimateModels.jl/dev/).

 <details>
  <summary> Examples that Run Models </summary>